dominikpanzer/RESULT-for-ABAP/README.md

 :white_check_mark: when the method `WITH_METADATA` is called with an initial key then thats okay
 :white_check_mark: when the method `WITH_METADATA` is called twice with different keys `( key = "name" value = "David Hasselhoff" ) ( key = "name2" value = "David Hasselhoff" )`, both values get stored
 :white_check_mark: when the method `WITH_METADATA( key = "name" value = value )` and value a structure, a structure will be returned by get_metadata( name ).
-:black_square_button: update the docs :japanese_ogre:
+:white_check_mark: update the docs :japanese_ogre:
 :black_square_button: when `COMBINE_WITH_ONE` gets called with two failues, both error messages get stored
 :black_square_button: when `COMBINE_WITH_MULTIPLE` gets called with tow failures, both error messages get stored
 :black_square_button: when `GET_ERROR_MESSAGES` gets called for an FAILURE with two error messages, it returns  two error messages
 :black_square_button: `GET_ERROR_MESSAGE` is obsolete when `GET_ERROR_MESSAGES` works fine
 :black_square_button: when `WITH_ERROR_MESSAGE( 'pi equals 3' )` gets called on a FAILURE, the message will be added to the list of error messages and can bei retrieved with `GET_ERROR_MESSAGES`
 :black_square_button: when `WITH_ERROR_MESSAGE( 'pi equals 3' )` gets called on a OK-RESULT it throws :interrobang: or should it just ignore the error message?

-## How to install RESULT for ABAP
-You can copy and paste the sourcecode into your system or simply clone this repository with [ABAPGit](https://abapgit.org/).
+:black_square_button: update the docs :japanese_ogre:

 ## How to support this project